-Mark Elliott enters his second season as Clemson's head coach for men's and women's track & field and cross country in 2014-15.
-Elliott came to Clemson after coaching 20 seasons with LSU track & field, the last eight of which were as assistant head coach.
-He directly worked with LSU's middle distance and distance runners, and was instrumental in the recruiting efforts for the combined program.
+Mark Elliott enters his third season as Clemson’s head coach for men’s and women’s track & field and cross country in 2015-16.
+Elliott came to Clemson after coaching 20 seasons with LSU track & field, including eight as assistant head coach.
+In just two seasons, Elliott has rejuvenated both programs and restored the women’s team to national prominence.

-In his first season with the Tigers, Elliott's athletes combined to record six All-America honors and nine All-ACC performances.
-He and his staff were also responsible for signing a highly decorated 2014 recruiting class, particularly on the women's side.
+In his first season (2013-14) with the Tigers, Elliott’s athletes combined to record six All-America honors and nine All-ACC performances.

 Elliott brought a winning pedigree to Clemson, as he helped the LSU men’s program to NCAA Championship indoor crowns in 2001 and 2004, and to an outdoor title in 2002.
 The Tiger women won indoor national titles from 1994-97 and 2002-04, and outdoor championships from 1994-97, 2003, 2008 and 2012.

-Elliott's athletes played an integral part in LSU's success.
+Elliott’s athletes played an integral part in LSU’s success.
 With Elliott on staff, the Lady Tiger women won a total of 12 Southeastern Conference Indoor and Outdoor Championships, six of both.
-He has coached five individual NCAA Champions, all in the 800 meters.
+He coached five individual NCAA Champions, all in the 800.
 He coached Marian Burnett to gold at the 2002 indoor national meet and Neisha Bernard-Thomas at the 2004 outdoor championship.

-In 2013, he coached Natoya Goule to National Championship performances in the 800 meters at both NCAA meets.
+In 2013, he coached Goule to National Championship performances in the 800 at both NCAA meets.
 She and Charlene Lipsey combined to score 31 points and help the Lady Tigers to a pair of top-five team finishes.
 Goule won the 800 meters at the Jamaican Championships after becoming the first Lady Tiger to break two minutes in the event, and competed at the IAAF World Championships in Moscow in August 2013.
-She later competed in the 2014 IAAF World Indoor Championships, finishing seventh.
-Goule transferred to Clemson and is eligible for Elliott's teams in 2014-15.

 Goule and Lipsey combined to split 800-meter championships at the 2013 SEC Indoor and Outdoor Championships, bringing Elliott’s total to 22 conference champions across 12 different student-athletes.
 In all, Elliott coached six SEC Indoor Champions and six SEC Outdoor Champions in the women’s 800 meters.
 He also coached conference champions in the men’s 800, men’s mile and women’s 5000 meters during his time on the Bayou.